There are three stages to your PGCE Primary.

-You’ll spend your first five weeks at University, with several days in your placement school, taking part in seminars and workshops that prepare you for your school-based training by focusing on two main elements:
+You’ll take part in seminars and workshops that prepare you for your school-based training which focuses on:

-You’ll learn research-informed techniques and strategies to tackle issues that you will face in your training placements.
-These strategies will help develop your understanding of teaching and learning, the primary curriculum and educational policy.
+You’ll learn strategies to tackle issues that you’ll face in your training placements.
+This will help develop your understanding of teaching and learning, the primary curriculum and educational policy.
 Key areas include behaviour management, pedagogy, curriculum, assessment and professional behaviours.

 Subject knowledge and applied pedagogy

-During your second placement, you’ll spend a minimum of nine weeks in a new school, teaching a contrasting age phase to your first placement.
-You’ll continue to focus on English and Maths, alongside PE and non-core elements of the teaching timetable.
+Teaching skills will be developed further, usually in a different school, teaching a contrasting age phase to your first placement.
+You’ll continue to focus on English and Mathematics, alongside PE and broader areas of the curriculum.

-Having developed and applied your subject and curriculum knowledge, you’ll spend a week at university completing CPD activities.
+Having developed and applied your subject and curriculum knowledge, you’ll spend some time completing CPD activities.
 These activities will include responses to current priorities in primary education, support for your first employment and optional enhancements to develop your professional profile.